edgeofspace/direwolf/README.md

 ### The Underlying Database Table ###

 This branch of Dire Wolf will attempt to save each incoming packet as a row within a database table.
-It will create that table automatically so no provisions need to be made for creating a table beforehand.
+It will create that table automatically so there is no need for creating a table beforehand.
 There are a couple of important prerequisites for proper operation:
-- The postgis extention should be added to your database
+- The [PostGIS](http://www.postgis.org/) extention should be added to your database
-- Database credentials (username & password) that direwolf can use for database connectivity.
-This account should have permissions to create tables.
+- Database credentials (username & password) that direwolf can use for database connectivity which should have permissions to create tables.

 Upon startup, Dire Wolf will attempt to create the following table and indices (one doesn't need to create this...only included here for reference):